meepcode/meepcode.github.io/projects.markdown

 ## Dukesh (Fall 2023)

 Dukesh is a shell written in C that includes built-in utilities such as cd, echo (capable of parsing newlines and environment variables), pwd, quit, which, export, unset, and echo.
-It was able to save the return code of the previous run utility or binary with $?.
+It is able to save the return code of the previous run utility or binary with $?.
 As well, the environment contained standalone utilities such as ls, head, and env.
 Certain code samples available upon request.

 ## Y86 (Spring 2023)